Regions

 Scuba diving

-[edit]Diving the cold waters of Puget Sound takes a bit more gear and training than other warm water locations, but the rewards are incredible.
-The area contains some of the best diving in the world and many areas are accessible from the Kitsap Peninsula.
+[edit]Diving the cold waters of Puget Sound takes a bit more gear and training than most warm water locations, but the rewards are incredible.
 Many dive sites are completely covered with colorful sea creatures that defy description.
 Giant Pacific Octopus are common, along with friendly wolf eels.
 Colorful sponges, sea cucumbers, sea stars, soft corals, anemones and fish can be seen on nearly every dive.
-The state has offers a guide to parks with launch sites here[dead link]
+There are dive shops in Bremerton and Edmonds, and many coastal state parks feature launch sites.

 Eat

-Shellfish are the prized resources of the Puget Sound, the cool, clean waters provide some of the finest shellfish habitat in the world.
-Washington State is the nation’s leading producer of farmed bivalve shellfish (clams, mussels and oysters) but other specialties like Geoducks are sometimes available for the more adventurous.
+The cool, clean waters provide some of the finest shellfish habitat in the world.
+Washington is the nation's leading producer of farmed bivalve shellfish (clams, mussels and oysters) but other specialties like geoducks are sometimes available for the more adventurous.

 Drink

-Microbreweries and beer in general are a Northwest specialty, and the area has many to offer for beer enthusiasts.
-The larger brewers, like Redhook and Pyramid, distribute their products regionally or nationally like their coffee cousins, while other brews can only be found in local stores or bars (some notable brewers don't even bottle their product).
+Microbreweries and beer in general are a Northwest specialty.
+In 2023, the Washington Brewers Guild listed 426 breweries throughout the state, the fourth most in the nation.
+The larger brewers, like Pyramid, distribute their products regionally or nationally, while other brews can only be found in local stores or bars.
+Some notable brewers make their beers available only on tap, not in cans or bottles.
 Ask your servers for local beer recommendations and search out regional microbrews in stores.
-Hops are the key ingredient in beer making and Washington State's neaby Yakima Valley is by far the biggest exporter of hops in the US giving area brewers another edge in making the best beers.
-Vineyard in Willamette Valley

-There are many great wineries spread across the Puget Sound region such as The Chateau Ste.
-Michelle in Woodinville, which is not only the oldest winery in the state but is the largest single producer of Riesling wine in the United States.
+There are many great wineries spread across the Puget Sound region, particularly in Woodinville, which has the oldest winery in the state, and is the largest single producer of Riesling wine in the United States.

 Go next